 I used to really enjoy the taste of a good Irish whiskey and getting sloshed was sometimes great fun.
 But I can give it a miss.
 I have a vaguely unpleasant memory of drinking rough liquor (did Chris plant that there?).
 As for friend and family gatherings, I enjoy them more.

 I don’t think I will slide into drink.
 All my natural cues to think about alcohol now result in an alternative trigger action – drinking water, tea or milk.

 I think it will now take a conscious and deliberate decision for me to take a drink, but if that happens, I’m not worried, since I now know I’m not dependent on alcohol.
 If I do start to drink again, I know I can stop again.

 It’s not been difficult to stop; in fact, it’s easy.
 It’s not been any significant effort; in fact, I’\ve made no effort at all!
 I’ve had no withdrawal symptoms.
 It’s been like throwing a switch.
 I used to drink – I simply stopped drinking.

 Would you recommend hypnotherapy?

 I don’t know if it would work for everybody, but it worked for me (even though I thought I was completely conscious throughout my sessions and didn’t feel I’d gone into any kind of hypnotic trance).
 I don’t know if it would work with every hypnotherapist.
 I know it worked with Chris Fleet.

-In Western Europe the UK comes 5th in a table of the heaviest drinkers per capita per year and and 18th in the world.
+In Western Europe, the UK comes 5th in a table of the heaviest drinkers per capita per year and 18th in the world.
 (1)

-With approximately a quarter of adults in the UK drinking at hazardous levels the amount of drinkers being taken to hospital as a result of drinking too much rose by 52% between 1996 and 2006.
+With approximately a quarter of adults in the UK drinking at hazardous levels, the number of drinkers being taken to hospital as a result of drinking too much rose by 52% between 1996 and 2006.
 Over 10m adults in England now drink more than the recommended daily limit, with 2.6m of them drinking more than twice that(2).